mlee1423/mkdocs-test/docs/3-partinstall.md

 _______________________________________________

 The order presented is recommended based on past experience.
-Technically, components can be installed in any order (besides the CPU cooler before the CPU), but this order has proven to have the least issues and smoothest construction.
+Technically, components can be installed in any order (exception being the CPU cooler before the CPU), but this order has proven to have the least issues and smoothest construction.

 ## Step 1 - CPU Installation
 Locate the CPU socket on the motherboard.
 Consult the manual for the exact location.